Natural Remedies for RA Relief

 Identify and eliminate food allergies.
 The most common food allergies found in people with RA were: wheat, corn, milk and other dairy products, beef, nightshade family foods (tomato, potato, eggplant, peppers, and tobacco.

-- Avoid inflammatory foods such as saturated fats (meat, dairy) and all hydrogenated, partially hydrogenated or trans fatty acids.
+- saturated fats (meat, dairy) and all hydrogenated, partially hydrogenated or trans fatty acids.

-- Also avoid or limit foods high in sugar and simple or refined carbohydrates.
+- foods high in sugar and simple or refined carbohydrates.

 Rheumatoid Arthritis and Exercise